 Options to choose from in this year include:

 In the final year, the subjects of macroeconomics and microeconomics are studied in greater depth.
 Also, you are introduced to more specialist econometric techniques.
-Furthermore, there is an independent study project, which initially requires you to work as a group with other students in order to perform in-depth research in a selected area of economics.
+Furthermore, you will complete an independent project across the two Applied Economics units, in which you will undertake supervised research on a topic of your choice in economics.

 Core units in this year include: